mvtteoleo/PACS_PROJ/README.md

-This project is a direct numerical solver for computational fluid dynamic, the NSSolver class is templated so that is able to solve the Poisson equation for pressure both using Spectral solver and a Multigrid solver.
+This project is a direct numerical solver for computational fluid dynamic using Chorin-Themam decomposition, the NSSolver class is templated so that is able to solve the Poisson equation for pressure both using Spectral solver and a Multigrid solver.

 The C++ standard of choice is C++23, to manage the dependencies I here use nix, the only real dependency.